Enable article barcode scanning

 40}

-NOTE: Since the expects a String as the and values starting with a number are interpreted to ensure that the barcode value starts with a character.
+NOTE: Since the rule expects a String as the order attribute and attribute values starting with a number are interpreted to ensure that the order attribute barcode value starts with a character.